On this page:

-In order to have material available for the first day of class, we need as much time as possible to process requests.
-Please allow 2 weeks of lead time before the beginning of each semester.
-During the remainder of the semester, processing time is approximately 2 days.
+Plan ahead: In order to have material available for the first day of class, we need as much time as possible to process requests.
+Please allow two weeks of lead time before the beginning of each semester.
+During the remainder of the semester, processing time is approximately two days.
 Additional time will be needed if an item must be purchased for Course Reserves.